Aethelflaed, Lady of the Mercians: the warrior queen who crushed the Vikings

 Æthelflæd went on to secure some of the most significant victories in battle of the early 10th century

 Her caution was rewarded when in that same year, 907, the Wirral Vikings attacked Chester but failed to breach its walls. Æthelflæd’s reputation as a canny ruler extended, not only through the English-speaking world, but over the waters, reaching the ears of her Viking foes.
 She was developing a name as a keen diplomat, an engaged ruler and a military strategist.

 While Æthelred’s health deteriorated, Æthelflæd took more responsibility for the military activities of Mercia.
-She understood the importance of aligning herself with other powerful rulers and supported her brother, Edward, in his reconquest of Mercian territories in the Danelaw.
+She understood the importance of aligning herself with other powerful rulers and supported her brother, Edward the Elder, in his reconquest of Mercian territories in the Danelaw.

 When Æthelred died in 911, his wife was declared ‘Lady of the Mercians’ and took over control of the kingdom.
 In Wessex, the role of royal women was one of subservience: Æthelflæd’s mother had only ever held the title of ‘wife of the king’ and signed no charters with her husband. Æthelflæd took advantage of a tradition that granted women in Mercia greater rights.